Grades & Properties of Wood Flooring —

 Janka Hardness: 1360

-White Oak is somewhat harder than Red Oak at 1290.
+White Oak is somewhat harder on the Janka scale than Red Oak (at 1290).

 Flooring is normally made from one grade lower of lumber.
 Thus, #1 Common lumber will make Select and Better flooring and so on.
 Lumber is graded worst side, while flooring is graded best side of the board.
 The lumber is defected to yield a higher grade of flooring, except when Clear grade flooring is made.

 Clear grade White Oak flooring is color-sorted for a rich consistent grayish tan color.
-Clear grade is the best flooring grade and made of the highest grade (export grade) lumber.
+Clear is the best flooring grade and made of the highest quality (export grade) lumber.
 Very little color variation is allowed in this grade.

 Select and Better White Oak flooring is color-sorted to remove extreme color variation, knots, mineral streaks, and surface defects such as cracks.
 Slightly more color variation will be present than in the Clear grade, but it will still have mostly consistent color.
 Select and Better White Oak is also referred to as Premium White Oak.